-The workers’ compensation lawyers of Kneisler & Schondel help employees in Sonoma, Marin, Napa, Mendocino, and other Northern California counties navigate the bewildering rules that govern on-the-job injury claims.
+At Santa Rosa’s Kneisler & Schondel, Attorney Matthew A. Schondel uses his two decades of experience to advise injured employees, to represent them in negotiations with claims administrators, and to bring their claims before a workers’ compensation judge when a claims administrator refuses to settle on reasonable terms.
+The workers’ compensation team at Kneisler & Schondel helps employees in Sonoma, Marin, Napa, Mendocino, and other Northern California counties navigate the bewildering rules that govern on-the-job injury claims.
 We fight to assure that every injured employee receives full compensation under the laws and regulations that govern work-related injuries in California.

 Workers’ compensation claims differ from personal injury claims in significant ways.
 Personal injury law is based on fault.
 For example, when a car accident results in an injury, the injury victim must prove that the other driver was at fault as a condition of recovering compensation.
 That usually means proving that the other driver was negligent and that the driver’s negligence contributed to the victim’s injury.